FuelLabs/fuel-docs/src/for-developers/fuelup.md

 ## Need Help?

-Head to the [Fuel discord](https://discord.com/invite/fuelnetwork) for help from the team.
+Head to the [Fuel discord](https://discord.com/invite/fuelnetwork) or the [Fuel Forum](https://forum.fuel.network/) for help from the team.